 The go/no-go release meeting often starts with a reasonable goal: align the team before production.

 In practice, it can become a slow tour of tool status.
 CI is green.
 QA has concerns.
 Product wants the release.
 Platform asks about rollback.
 Someone remembers an incident from last month.
-The meeting ends with a feeling rather than a decision model.
+The meeting ends with a feeling rather than a decision.

 Engineering leaders need a tighter framework.